interactitsoftware/incta/packages/aarts-item-manager/README.md

 # Improve (TODOs)
+- reuse test objects from aarts-dynamodb and leave only command/query objects here
 - implement functionality around the `ref` property of a refkey - all specified refkeys to be loaded, with their full contents to be able to be returned, by a single request (currently only their ids are returned)
 - consider filling smetadata key on the main item level (v_0) with the item's id.
 This way, the first reverse GSI lookup (PK|RANGE<->RANGE|PK) can be utilized from the GSI meta__smetadata, eliminating the need of the 5th GSI meta__id (verify other functionality will operate as before!)
 - Improve higher level (Managers) querying ease of use